faransad/Yelp-BigData-Project/README.md

 📌 Notes

 This project was developed entirely in Google Colab, using Spark and Hive deployed via GCP Dataproc.
 The `.ipynb` file contains the complete, reproducible code.

----

-👤 Author

-Student project for academic purposes.
-Feel free to explore or fork the repository if you find it useful.